sanguino/todo-app/presentation/slides.md

 #### Docker healthcheck

-- HEALTHCHECK let you implement a command that expose if the container is healthy or not.
+- HEALTHCHECK let you implement a command that exposes if the container is healthy or not.
-- The command should exit with 1 when non healthy and 0 when healthy
+- The command should exit with 1 when non healthy and 0 when healthy.
-- Using condition `service_healthy` on `dependes_on` will make api container waits until mongo is up to starts.
+- Using condition `service_healthy` on `dependes_on` compose will wait until mongo is up to start api container.
-- But docker swarm, and docker compose v3.x, does not respect depends_on, so you need to stay in version upper than 2.1 and less than 3.
+- But docker swarm and docker compose v3.x do not respect depends_on, so you need to use a version upper than 2.1 and lower than 3.

 ---